runatlantis/atlantis/runatlantis.io/docs/server-configuration.md

   Notes:
   * Accepts a comma separated list, ex. `command1,command2`.
   * `version`, `plan`, `apply`, `unlock`, `approve_policies`, `import` and `all` are available.
-  * `all` is a special parameter that allows all commands.
+  * `all` is a special keyword that allows all commands.
+If pass `all` then all other commands will be ignored.

 ### `--allow-draft-prs`
   ```bash